-An update by request: The following graph shows single family housing starts (through January) and the unemployment rate (inverted) also through January.
+By request, here is an update to a graph that I've been posting for several years.
+This shows single family housing starts (through March 2013) and the unemployment rate (inverted) through April.
 Note: there are many other factors impacting unemployment, but housing is a key sector.

 You can see both the correlation and the lag.
 The lag is usually about 12 to 18 months, with peak correlation at a lag of 16 months for single unit starts.
 The 2001 recession was a business investment led recession, and the pattern didn't hold.

-Housing starts (blue) increased a little in 2009 with the homebuyer tax credit - and then declined again - but mostly starts moved sideways for two and a half years and only started increasing recently.
-This was one of the reasons the unemployment rate has remained elevated.
+Housing starts (blue) increased a little in 2009 with the homebuyer tax credit - and then declined again - but mostly starts moved sideways for two and a half years and only started increasing steadily near the end of 2011.
+This was one of the reasons the unemployment rate remained elevated.

 Click on graph for larger image.